-Credits Proposed Ratio Re-establishment: Acres to generate 1 credit.
-Up to 1:1 Establishment: Acres to generate 1 credit.
-Up to 1:1 Rehabilitation or Enhancement: Acres to generate 1 credit.
-3:1 to 10:1 Preservation (wetland): Acres to generate 1 credit 10:1 to 20:1 Upland Preservation of a buffer: Acres to generate 1 credit 15:1 Upland Re-establishment or establishment of a buffer: Acres to generate 1 credit 4:1 to 15:1 Price per credit \$91,580
+Credits Proposed Ratio Wetland Re-establishment: Acres to generate 1 credit.
+Up to 1:1 Wetland Establishment: Acres to generate 1 credit.
+Up to 1:1 Wetland Rehabilitation or Enhancement: Acres to generate 1 credit.
+3:1 to 10:1 Wetland Preservation: Acres to generate 1 credit 10:1 to 20:1 Upland Buffer Preservation: Acres to generate 1 credit 15:1 Upland Buffer Re-establishment or establishment: Acres to generate 1 credit 4:1 to 15:1